wavymav/WeatherApp/README.md

 ```
 The render module `./templateViewRenderer` in `/routes.js` is responsable for getting the property values of the passed in JSON data and merging that data to the read in templateView file by using the Node `fs` module.
 - The `insertDataValues()` uses a for in loop to find and replace the matching property names with the property values
 - The `renderTemplateView()` uses the `fs.readFileSync()` method read in the file from a specific location.
-Since I used the `.replace()` method in `insertDataValues()`, I had to convert the file being return into a string.
-The `fs.readFileSync()` returns a buffer by default so I need to convert this into a string, I need to pass another argurment that specify's the type of character encoding I want which is `utf8`.
+Since I used the `.replace()` method in `insertDataValues()`, I had to convert the file being returned into a string.
+The `fs.readFileSync()` returns a buffer by default so I needed to convert this into a string.
+I did this by passing another argurment that specify's the type of character encoding I want which is `utf8`.
 This allow the content to be read in and manipulated as a string.

 ```javascript
 // templateViewRenderer